ugochukwu95/ZipCodeDistance/README.md

 # ZipCodeDistance
  This is a Nodejs microservice that calculates the distance in miles between two zip codes.
+This application relies on an api key from ZipCodeApi.com

  # Packages used for this project.
  Express - This package will be used to host the back-end servers.